Appalachian Service Project (ASP)

 Coordinator: Kati Olsen

 Every Wednesday, members of St. Matthew’s work with members of St. Mark’s to feed lunch to the homeless and working poor of Evanston.
-Many have come to count on the Wednesday lunch program and tell the volunteers that it is one their favorite meals of the whole week.
+Many have come to count on the Wednesday lunch program and tell the volunteers that it is one of their favorite meals of the whole week.
 Anyone can help in some way.
-We prepare sandwiches and get set up on Tuesday evenings and serve on Wednesday during lunch time.
+We prepare sandwiches and serve on Wednesdays during lunchtime.
 Volunteer times are as you are able so can be regularly or periodically, according to your own schedule.